ipasechnikov/KorbitSideShiftCryptoConverter/README.md

 - sideshift.ai has quite a restricted list of support coins
 - There are quite a few coins that have reasonable withdrawal fees

-This coin is basically the reason why this tool was create in the first place, it has unreasonable high withdrawal fees.
-That's why this coin is selected by default.
+These coins are basically the reason why this tool was create in the first place, they have unreasonable high withdrawal fees.

-- BTC
+- BTC (default)
+- ETH

 These coins are good as intermediate coins for conversion.
 They have quite a low withdrawal fee.

 - ADA
-- AVAX
-- AXS
 - BCH
-- COMP
-- DOGE
-- SHIB
 - SOL
 - XLM
 - XRP
-- YFI

 These 2 stablecoins are not reasonable for now, but if the price of other coins goes up, stablecoin can provide lesser fees.